 The denning period is the time when bears give birth.
 Cubs usually are born in late January after a gestation period of seven months.
-They are conceived in

-June or July, but development of the embryos is limited almost entirely to the last three months of gestation.
+They are conceived in June or July, but development of the embryos is limited almost entirely to the last three months of gestation.
 Before that time, the fertilized egg is not implanted in the uterus and is barely visible without a microscope.
 Consequently, it is difficult to determine whether females killed in fall hunting seasons are pregnant.

 Litters usually are one to four cubs.
+Three is most common in much of the East, and two is most common in much of the West.
 At birth, cubs usually weigh less than a pound and are almost naked, but by the time they toddle out of their dens with their mothers at about three months of age, they weigh between four and seven pounds.
-They cannot yet run well enough to escape fleet-footed predators at that age, but they can easily climb trees with their already well developed claws.
+They cannot yet run well enough to escape fleet-footed predators at that age, but they can easily climb trees with their already well-developed claws.

 Even while cubs are in their dens they receive the best of care.
-Their mothers clean up (i.e. eat) the feces of their cubs and move into positions that make nursing easy, moving in a way that reminds one of a person doing something in his sleep.
+Their mothers clean up (i.e., eat) the feces of their cubs and move into positions that make nursing easy, moving in a way that reminds one of a person doing something in his sleep.
 In Minnesota, mothers nurse their newborn cubs in dens for up to three months without venturing out for food or water.
 As a result, lactating mothers lose a third or more of their body weight during hibernation whereas other bears usually lose only 15-25 percent.